uit-hdl/chatbot-for-mental-health/library/mental-health/who_gets_scizophrenia.md

   cultures across the world, and affects equal numbers of men and women.
-It can also affect people of almost any age, although the symptoms of schizophrenia usually first appear when a person is in his or her late teens or early twenties.
+It can also affect people of almost any age, although the symptoms of schizophrenia usually first appear when a person is in their late teens or early twenties.
 * There have been a number of notable people with schizophrenia: John Nash, the mathematician and Nobel Prize winner; Lionel Aldridge, the Super Bowl-winning National Football League player; Vincent van